 Visitors never have to ask for directions to this incredibly regal-looking, Fairmont-branded hotel, as it can be spotted from everywhere in the city due to its soaring height.
 It makes a stay in town truly spectacular, but even if you can’t splurge on accommodations, be sure to saunter through the ground floor just to take in the atmosphere.
 Rooms start at $469 CAD per night here in the summer for a family of four.

 That's what we do!
-Our expert Family Vacation Advisors can book vetted accommodations, recommend the best family activities and more, all with one on one support.
-Click to send us a request >
+Our Family Travel Advisors can help you book vetted kid-friendly accommodations, create a custom itinerary, arrange private tours and guides, and more.
+Click to send us a request!

 Just outside the footprint of Le Chateau Frontenac is a large, open square where crowds congregate throughout the summer to see street performers.
 These artists are vetted and invited by the city, and the quality is fantastic.
 Kids will be delighted, plus it gives everyone a chance to rest their legs (there are typically bleachers set up for seating).
 Be sure to have some cash on hand to compensate the performers for the entertainment.

 The ancient walls are one of the main elements that give Quebec City its distinctively European flair.
 In fact, it’s the only walled city still in existence in North America.
 In the upper town, you can climb on top of several sections of the wall for more great views.
 Children will love the various cannons they spot around the city.